SputnikSoyuz/Powerfail/README.md

-A mod for the fifth Outer Wilds modding jam about four Nomai and their quest for powering their vessel. remake in the works (shhh don't tell anyone)
+A mod for the fifth Outer Wilds modding jam about four Nomai and their quest for powering their vessel.
+NO remake in the works, don't listen to the voices.